fmanco/libmr/readme.md

  - Bump detection and control
  - Obstacle avoidance

-Beyond the high level interface, mrlib also exposes low level functions, which together with it's high configurability, allows more advance users to implement their own low level algorithms.
+Beyond the high level interface, libmr also exposes low level functions, which together with it's high configurability, allows more advance users to implement their own low level algorithms.